bkrug/envelope-demo/README.md

 use "RepeatFromBeggining" to specify that a song should be played in its entirety repeatedly<br>
 use "RepeatFromFirstJump" to skip any introduction at the beginning of the song, but play the rest repeatedly<br>
 `--displayRepoWarning` -- should probably be "false" or omitted for most users.
 When true it adds a message to the output specifying that this is auto-generated code.

+## To assemble the cartridge program
+Have XDT99 (https://endlos99.github.io/xdt99/) available on your computer.
+This, in turn, requires python.

+### Finding the path to Python

+In your Python interpreter, type the following commands:

+`import os`
+`import sys`
+`os.path.dirname(sys.executable)`

+'C:\\Python25'

+### Running Python Scripts from Powershell

+First, add the xas99 folder to your System PATH variables.

+Then, associate *.py files with python.
+Run the following commands at a shell prompt:

+`assoc .py=PythonScript`
+`ftype PythonScript=C:\bin\python.exe "%1" %*`

+Replace C:\bin\python.exe with the path to your Python installation.
+This enables you to run myscript.py instead of python myscript.py

+Add .py to your PATHEXT environment variable.
+This makes Windows consider *.py files to be executable when searching your PATH.
+It enables you to run myscript instead of myscript.py
+You can set it for the current cmd session:

+`set PATHEXT=%PATHEXT%;.PY`

+To set it permanently (under Windows):

+`setx PATHEXT %PATHEXT%;.PY`